AishwaryVishwakarma/Text-Utility-React/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-Before starting you have run- `npm install` to install the node modules files.
+Before starting run  `npm install` to install the node modules files.

+# Available script files

 In the project directory, you can run: